JamesBampton/mender/README.md

-# Mender Portfolio Site - Now contains updated version of the Branded BMX sample site
+# Mender Portfolio Site -

+Contains Initial Mender Website build using HTML, CSS and PHP.
+Based around a fake business.
+Within this site thre are links to two further websites and a portfolio section that showcases some graphics work and some diagrams.
+This site is new and being updated regulary

+# Mender Website - This is the orignal index page for the porfolio, this part of the porfolio using PHP and have various includes to manage consistant navivation bar.
+It also uses bootstrap java script and  grid layout.

+The site is based around a ficticious Maintenance business.

-# Challenge for week 2 - Build a multipage web site using the skills learnt to far
+# Branded Website - Required to build a multipage HTML web site using flexbox, transitions, transforms, pseudo elements, contact form and html5 semantics

 The site is based around a ficticious store selling retro BMX bikes.